A while back I got the following email:

 Now if you got this email – with your photo and directed to you – would you open it?

 I did.
-What I learned about Goldmail was nice, but the staggering thing was Chris’s story.
+What I learned about his product (Goldmail) was nice, but the staggering thing was Chris’s story.

 First – He had no business connections in the area.
 He had never been to Birmingham.
-He was coming for a wedding.
+He was coming to a wedding.

 Second – He used LINKEDIN to find people he felt were well connected in the area.
 Using videos like the one above, he contacted each person.
 I forget how many total – but less than 10 as I remember.